Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 This repository contains the deliverables for this project, including
 - src:
   - the RDF data, [-->What does it contain?](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies)
-  - the SPARQL queries written for the project along with the returns of those SPARQL queries, [-->What do the queries describe?](src/SPARQL queries and results)
+  - the SPARQL queries written for the project along with the returns of those SPARQL queries, [-->What do the queries describe?]()
-  - the process graphs as templates for the individual RDF data set, [What is a process graph?](src/process models of RDF data/README.md)
+  - the process graphs as templates for the individual RDF data set, [-->What is a process graph?](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/process%20models%20of%20RDF%20data)

 - doc:
   - the final report,